 The tax, which is paid only by Township residents, is a dedicated tax in which funds can only be used as described above and cannot be combined with operating funds.
 The revenue generated from this tax cannot be redirected or redistributed for other purposes.
 The tax revenue is for the purchase and the financing of Open Space.
 Therefore, even if Open Space purchasing ceased, the revenues generated from the tax would be used for the debt service.

-The Franconia Township Open Space Plan that was adopted in 2005 clearly outlines the goals and objectives of the Township and the plan for preserving Open Space.
+The Franconia Township Open Space Plan that was adopted in 2005 and updated in 2018 clearly outlines the goals and objectives of the Township and the plan for preserving Open Space.
 The plan can be viewed by clicking here.
 Franconia Township is part of the Indian Valley Regional Planning Commission.
 As a region, the six municipalities that make up the Indian Valley are in the process of updating the Indian Valley Regional Joint Comprehensive Plan.
 This plan indicates that, as a region, there is still an overall initiative to preserve Open Space and maintain and provide recreational outlets to residents.

 Another source of revenue that cannot be comingled with the General (Operating) Fund Budget are Liquid Fuel Funds.
 Municipalities are allocated Liquid Fuel Funds from the State each year.
 These funds are allocated based on road mileage and are provided to assist municipalities with road construction projects, road maintenance, and road repair.
 The guidelines for Liquid Fuels are dictated through the Liquid Fuels Tax Act and are restrictive funds that have a dedicated purpose.
 Most of the road projects you see throughout the Township are funded through Liquid Fuels.
 This fund is audited annually by the Pennsylvania State Auditor General to ensure compliance with all regulations.